Andrew Brown Jr.'s relative disputes official account of the fatal police shooting

-(CNN)A relative of Andrew Brown Jr., who was fatally shot by police last week, has offered a different account of what happened in Elizabeth City, North Carolina, when police fired on the 42-year-old Black man.
+(CNN)A relative of Andrew Brown Jr., who was fatally shot by deputy sheriffs last week, has offered a different account of what happened in Elizabeth City, North Carolina, when police fired on the 42-year-old Black man.

 The new account underscores the differences that have already emerged between Brown's family and the Pasquotank District Attorney.